 What is the Justice Fellowship?

-The Justice Fellowship is a year-long interdisciplinary experience of community-building, exposure, and learning with a strong focus on out-of-the-classroom learning.
+Offered every other year, the Justice Fellowship is a year-long interdisciplinary experience of community-building, exposure, and learning with a strong focus on out-of-the-classroom learning.
 The Justice Fellowship consists of five courses (15 credits) that focus on the principles and practice of justice, development, and reconciliation from a faith perspective.

 The initiative is facilitated by The Micah Centre’s Program Director and led by a variety of King’s faculty and local justice leaders.
 The goal of the initiative?
 That students will have a better understanding of biblical justice and be empowered to heed the prophet Micah’s call to "do justice and love mercy" in their lives and the lives of their communities.